 “Two world wars and one world cup, do da, do da.”

 The game went like a blur.
 The air was tense, but deep down, everyone felt England would not, could not, win against the Germans.
-When it mattered, England didn’t beat the Germans any more.
+When it mattered, England no longer beat the Germans.

 They took the lead.
 Fortunately so.
 Lineker equalised.
 For a while, England looked capable of winning, but did they really, truly, believe it?
 Gascoigne, whose reputation had grown match-by-match, was booked.
 If England reached the final, he would not be able to play.
 Tears.
 Lineker gestured to the bench, as it to say, “watch him”.
 Gazza’s head had gone.